arXiv/arxiv-docs/README.md

 ### 1st: Make your edit on github
 - To edit a page first go to the info.arxiv.org page you want to edit.
 Ex https://info.arxiv.org/help/gzip.html

-- There click on the pencil icon to edit the page.
+- Click on the pencil icon to edit the page.
 That will take you to the corresponding page in github.

 ![gzip page](02-help-info-page.png)

-- On the page you want to edit in github, click the dropdown arrow next to the pencil and select `Edit in place` and you can edit the page contents right in github.
+- On the page you want to edit in github, click the pencil to edit the page contents right in github.

 ![gzip page](01-help-github1a.png)